Local organizations in Bay, Midland and Saginaw counties to receive financial help

 About Hemlock Semiconductor

-Hemlock Semiconductor Operations (HSC) is a leading provider of hyper-pure polycrystalline silicon and other silicon-based products used in the manufacture of semiconductor devices, solar cells and modules.
-At HSC, we’re passionate about silicon-based technology and its unique potential to connect and energize the world we share.
-HSC’s polysilicon enables customers to produce high-tech electronics and solar energy, and our efficient manufacturing process delivers products with an ultra-low-carbon footprint.
+Hemlock Semiconductor Operations (HSC) is a joint venture between DuPont, Corning Inc. and Shin-Etsu Handotai.
+HSC is a leading provider of ultra-pure polycrystalline silicon and other silicon-based products used in the manufacture of semiconductor devices, solar cells and modules.
 HSC began operations in 1961.
+To find out more, go to hscpoly.com.